vijayanajay/simplest/docs/prd.md

 To ensure focus, the following are **not** part of the v2.2 update:

-*   **Advanced Optimization Algorithms:** Bayesian optimization, Genetic Algorithms, PSO (these are planned for later phases as per roadmap). v2.2 focuses on Grid and Random Search.
+*   **Advanced Optimization Algorithms:** Bayesian optimization, Genetic Algorithms, PSO (these are planned for later phases as per roadmap, leveraging advanced features of `Optuna`). v2.2 focuses on Grid and Random Search via `Optuna`.
 *   **Optimization for Multi-Signal/Indicator Strategies:** Phase 2 is strictly for single-indicator strategies where parameters are directly tied to one indicator's definition (e.g., optimizing `fast_ma` and `slow_ma` for `MovingAverageCrossover`).
 Combined strategy optimization is Phase 6.
-*   **Automated Strategy Discovery/Modification:** The "Strategy Doctor" concept (Phase 8) is out of scope.
+*   **Automated Strategy Discovery/Modification & ML Features:** The "Strategy Doctor" concept (Phase 8) and integration of `Mlfinlab` or `skfolio` for ML-driven features are out of scope for v2.2.
 This phase only finds optimal parameters for a *given* strategy structure.
 *   **Sophisticated UI for Optimization:** All interactions are CLI-driven.
 *   **Distributed/Parallel Execution of Optimization:** While desirable for performance, implementing robust parallel execution for optimization runs is a separate effort, deferred to keep v2.2 focused.
 The underlying `run_complete_backtest` should remain efficient.
 *   **Optimization State Persistence & Resumption:** The ability to interrupt and resume long optimization runs is out of scope for this phase.
 Each `optimize-single` run is self-contained.
 *   **Out-of-Sample/Walk-Forward Validation within Optimization Loop:** While important, integrating these complex validation schemes directly into the v2.2 optimization loop is deferred.
 The focus is on in-sample optimization first.
 Standard robustness checks will still apply to the *best found* strategy.
+*   **Full QuantStats Reporting Integration:** While `QuantStats` is identified as a key library for Phase 3, its full integration for HTML reports and advanced analytics is deferred.
+Phase 2 reporting focuses on summarizing optimization results.